Jesse-V/OnioNS-common/README.md

 This repository provides the common shared library for the other OnioNS packages, -HS, -server, and -client.

+This repository is a much older version of the software.
+The work continues on the json-rpc branch on all four repositories.
+The json-rpc branch contains a major but experimental network protocol that uses JSON-RPC-CPP as the underlying transport.
+That branch also contains the latest design specifications, as described in OnioNS-literature.

+I will ask for volunteers when the software is ready to go.
+In the meantime, please feel to examine my latest commits for any security issues or other concerns.

+Yes, I know the network is down.
+It's currently private because the code is moving around.
+Once the dust settles, the nodes will come back online.

 ### Supported Systems

 #### Linux